jprieto42/Cs410Project/README.md

-# Cs410Project
+# Cs410Project-Medical Device Reviews Data set creation
-The purpose of the project is data set creation
+The purpose of the project is to create a dataset comprised of reviews of medical device sellers and their products.
+To do this custom python code was written to scrape the data off of websites and clean the data as well.
+The intended use of the data set created was for sentiment analysis, however it can be used for other Natural Language Purposes as well.